riceissa/issarice.com/wiki/about-the-site.md

-This site is my attempt to realize [gwern]’s idea of [Long Content]()---i.e. the goal is to incrementally update the pages so as to produce useful, lasting content.[^cy] In particular, I strive to make all the source files used to produce this site human-readable (by writing pages in [Pandoc] markdown), version-controlled (with git), and freely-licensed (all pages are *at least* [CC-BY], with some in the public domain[^copy]; the [software used to make this site](#colophon) is all free software).
-I also like to [release early, release often][rero]; I actually don't deploy the site as often, but I try to commit to the git repository often---so my site is the result of many incremental updates.
+This site is my attempt to realize [gwern]’s idea of [Long Content]()---i.e. the goal is to incrementally update the pages so as to produce useful, lasting content.[^cy] It is also an [open notebook](http://wcm1.web.rice.edu/open-notebook-history.html) of sorts.
+In particular, I strive to make all the source files used to produce this site human-readable (by writing pages in [Pandoc] markdown), version-controlled (with git), and freely-licensed (all pages are *at least* [CC-BY], with some in the public domain[^copy]; the [software used to make this site](#colophon) is all free software).
+I also like to [release early, release often][rero]; I actually don't deploy the site as often, but I try to commit to the git repository often---so my site is the result of many incremental updates^[talk about Aaron Swarts].

 [gwern]: http://gwern.net
 [cc-by]: https://creativecommons.org/licenses/by/4.0/